TarrenHassman/MysticMarketBarter/README.md

 OrbitDb focuses on a local first approach, meaning you store your NFT data by default and don't constantly attempt to retreive it from the network.

+# Roadmap

+# Mobile First Plans

+A mobile first platform should be a focus for a social media.

+The following rebuild will most likely be done with React Native.
+I have the begginings of integrating OrbitDb already in the works.

+# Rich Text Editor
+The platform will incorporate a rich text editor for dynamic posts to bring back the era of customizable social media ala Myspace.

+# NFT integration
+Integrate viewing NFTs as well as integrating them into posts and enforcing ownership to do so

+# Custom Access Controller
+Allow access to a database based on NFT ownership by signing wallet

+# Chainlink Relay
+Build a relay server using Chainlink

+# Web3 inbox integration
+Display web3 notifications

 # Possible Alternatives

 These are possible alternatives to be used in the next rewrite as I learn from the previous versions.